 We all love to listen to music, especially if it’s on our audio platform of choice.
 It’s how we get down; it’s always great to have an audio converter on hand.
 There are several audio converters, from the good to the terrible.
 Today, we will talk about an audio converter software called fre:ac, once known as BonkEnc.

 fre:ac is a program just over 7MB, and from what we have seen of it so far, it works for the most part.
 When it comes down to format support, we know users can convert content to MP3, MP4/M4A, WMA, Ogg Vorbis, FLAC, AAC, WAV and Bonk formats.

 There’s also an integrated CD ripper, but seeing as music is being consumed digitally quite a lot these days, this feature might not be interesting to the younger generation.
 Furthermore, when encoding, the program can take advantage of multiple CPU cores, so it should perform faster than some.

 As for the price, well, fre:ac is a free option that is also open source, so you’ll never have to purchase it.

 During installation, fre:ac gave us several options.
 We could select the features we wanted, along with the default language of the software overall.
 For those who enjoy using the command interface, then it should be noted that fre:ac can be utilized outside of the regular graphical user interface.

 The graphical user interface doesn’t look that great, so for anyone who wants to use the command line, we have no issues with that.

 To add audio, the user will have to click on the “Add Audio” icon.
-After adding the required audio content, the user will then have to decide which format to they want to convert to.
-MP3 or OGG, they are both there and available for use.
+After adding the required audio content, the user will then have to decide which format they want to convert to.
+MP3 or OGG, are both there and available for use.